 Related to Schneider vs Bax – The Party (2017): ‘IFFI’ Review

 “Schneider vs. Bax” falls right into the “In Bruges” sub-genre of hitman comedies.
 But it’s way darker than you expect it to be.
 It unfolds at a brisk pace, and something or the other is always going on.
 Even though there are perfect screen-grabs to encapsulate things like bad parenting & pedophilia, when Warmerdam is at the helm, you know that you can’t expect things to move ‘the planned way.’
 Warmerdam’s film is so busy being wildly entertaining and bold in its execution that it does not have time to be emotionally investing, which isn’t all that bad, really.

-The film however does go back and forth with the freelance hitman persona and maintaining a low-key domestic life, giving the film the required depth for its characters to make sense.
-While Schneider and Bax are put against one another when a bumbling client whose intentions of hiring them is never revealed, we also see them being intentionally insane.
-Schneider needs and wants to camouflage himself in different aesthetics and Bax isn’t quite right in the head after a passionate night with a young flame while his daughter in on his door-steps.
+The film, however, does go back and forth with the freelance hitman persona and maintains a low-key domestic life, giving the film the required depth for its characters to make sense.
+While Schneider and Bax are put against one another when a bumbling client whose intentions of hiring them are never revealed, we also see them being intentionally reckless.
+Schneider needs and wants to camouflage himself in different aesthetics.
+On the other hand, Bax isn’t quite right in the head after a passionate night with a young flame while his daughter is on his doorstep.
 His substance abuse isn’t helping either.